openmpf/openmpf.github.io/docs/docs/Quality-Selection-Guide.md

 `ARTIFACT_EXTRACTION_POLICY_TOP_QUALITY_COUNT` can be used to select the number of detections that will be used to extract artifacts.
 For example, if set to 10, the detections in a track will be sorted by their detection quality value, and then the artifacts for the 10 detections with the highest quality will be extracted.
 If less then 10 detections meet the `QUALITY_SELECTION_THRESHOLD`, then only that many artifacts will be extracted.
+Refer to the [Artifact Extraction Guide](Artifact-Extraction-Guide/index.html) for more information about artifact extraction.

 # Hybrid Quality Selection